High-intensity Voronoi percolation on manifolds: Fine-graining

-Finally, the event $E$ guarantees that the cells intersecting $B_{M}(x_0,20\varepsilon)$ have diameter smaller than $\varepsilon/2$, so they are completely determined by the points of $\overline{\eta}$ contained in ${B_{M}(0,40\varepsilon)}$.
+Finally, the event $E$ guarantees that the cells intersecting $B_{M}(x_0,18\varepsilon)$ have diameter smaller than $\varepsilon/5$, so they are completely determined by the points of $\overline{\eta}$ contained in ${B_{M}(0,20\varepsilon)}$.
 This completes the proof. \end{proof}

-\begin{remark} If we only wanted to prove that $\limsup_{\lambda\to\infty}p_c(M,\lambda)\leq p_c(\R^d)$, it would be enough to have $p_c(G_\ep)\leq 1-\delta_0$ for some family of embedded graphs of mesh-size $\ep \in (0,1]$ (note that the graphs need not be dense in $M$).
-For example, this conclusion holds assuming that $M$ contains an isometric copy of some manifold satisfying the assumptions of Theorem~\ref{thm:main}.
+\begin{remark} If we only wanted to prove that $\limsup_{\lambda\to\infty}p_c(M,\lambda)\leq p_c(\R^d)$, it would be enough to have $p_c(G_\ep)\leq 1-\delta_0$ for some family of embedded graphs of mesh-size $\ep \in (0,1]$.
+For example, we can construct such a family assuming that $M$ contains an isometric copy of some manifold satisfying the assumptions of Theorem~\ref{thm:main}.
 See also Remark~\ref{rem:exp_cutsets_transience} for another class of manifolds for which one could hope to prove such a statement. \end{remark}